raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 currently using for any other active operation on this connection.
-For the purposes here, a MESSAGE ID is in use in this DSO Session if the initiator has used it in a request for which it is still awaiting a response, or if the client has used it to setup state that it has not yet deleted.
+For the purposes here, a MESSAGE ID is in use in this DSO Session if the initiator has used it in a request for which it is still awaiting a response, or if the client has used it to setup state that has not yet been deleted.
 For example, state could be a Push Notification subscription {{?I-D.ietf-dnssd-push}}
 or a Discovery Relay interface subscription {{?I-D.sctl-dnssd-mdns-relay}}.

+Whether a message is acknowledged or unacknowledged is determined only by the specification for the Primary TLV.
+An acknowledgment cannot be requested by including a nonzero message ID in a message the primary TLV of which is specified to be unacknowledged, nor can an acknowledgment be prevented by sending a message ID of zero in a message with a primary TLV that is specified to be acknowledged.
+A responder that receives either such malformed message MUST treat it as a programming error and terminate the connection.

 In a request message the DNS Header QR bit MUST be zero (QR=0).
 If the QR bit is not zero the message is not a request message.